 To establish and maintain a rectangular field, the two Goal Lines must always be shorter than the two Touch Lines.
 The Goal Lines must both be of equal length and the two Touch Lines must both be of equal length.
 (Law 1 also provides metric equivalents for the lines and goals and states that if there is ever any divergence between imperial and metric units, the metric units shall prevail.)

 Two Goals are placed, one each, in the center of the goal lines.
 The goals must be identical in size, shape and construction.
 According to Law 1:

 “A goal consists of two vertical posts equidistant from the corner flagposts and joined at the top by a horizontal crossbar.
-The goalposts and crossbar must be made of approved material.
-They must be square, rectangular, round or elliptical in shape and must not be dangerous.
+The goalposts and crossbar must be made of approved material and must not be dangerous.
+The goalposts and crossbar of both goals must be the same shape, which must be square, rectangular, round, elliptical, or a hybrid of these options.
 The distance between the inside of the posts is …8 yards and the distance from the lower edge of the crossbar to the ground is … 8 feet.”

 “The goalposts and the crossbar must be white and have the same width and depth, which must not exceed …5 inches.
 Nets may be attached to the goals and the ground behind the goal; they must be properly supported and must not interfere with the goalkeeper.”

 The interior markings consist of the halfway line, center mark, center circle, goal areas, penalty areas, penalty marks, penalty arcs, and corner arcs.

 The Halfway Line divides the field into two equal halves, joining the midpoints of the two sidelines, parallel to the end lines.
 The Center Mark is a small, fully-enclosed, circle drawn at the midpoint of the halfway line.
 Using the exact center of the center mark, a radius of 10 yards is used to mark the Center Circle around it.